LEDs Aid New Treatment of Bladder Issues

 After the device has been fitted, opsin proteins are injected into the bladder.
 These proteins are carried by a virus that binds to organ neurons making those cells sensitive to light.
 These cells can then be activated using optogenetics (a biological technique that involves the use of light to control cells in living tissue).
 Bluetooth communication is then used to track the activity of the bladder, allowing for real-time communication based on a simple algorithm.

 Not only does LED lighting pose an alternative treatment to bladder over-activity, but there is also scope for developing this method to incorporate larger similar devices for other ailments.
 According to researchers, it is believed that they could be implanted using catheters instead of surgery to help with issues of chronic pain and to stimulate pancreatic cells to secrete insulin.

-Whilst the LED device for bladder over-activity has been successful in animal studies, Dr. Gereau adds that further studies are required to address certain issues, with early models and trials to fully ensure that the method is safe.
+The LED device for bladder over-activity has been successful in animal studies.
+However, Dr. Gereau adds that further studies are required to address certain issues, with early models and trials to fully ensure that the method is safe.